Tibble and Grandpa

-Handle this one with care, and have the tissues on standby!
+Tibble and Grandpa by the versatile Wendy Meddour comes with a warning – Handle with care, and have the tissues on standby!

-This gentle book deals with death in an open and honest way, and would make a useful starting point for discussing bereavement with children.
+This is a gentle story that deals with death openly and honestly and would make a useful starting point for discussing bereavement with children.
 It would be reassuring for a child to see that although people can become lost in grief, they return to us if we continue loving and being kind to them.
 It also reinforces the point that it is healthy and a good thing to talk about people who have died, and that these conversations can bring comfort to the bereaved.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.